unsw-restech/unsw-restech.github.io/source/using_katana/running_jobs.rst

-Typical job queue limit cut-offs are shown below. **The walltime is what determines whether a job can be run on any node, or only on  more restricted set of nodes.**
+Typical job queue limit cut-offs are shown below. **The walltime is what determines whether a job can be run on any node, or only on a more restricted set of nodes.**

 +----------------+--------------------------+-----------------+----------------+---------------------------+-----+------+
 |    Resource    | Queue limit cut-offs                                                                                 |